Table of Contents

 Command line CI/CD examples

-This is a basic script for uploading to the catalog and/or deployment to DMAs connected to dataminer.services.
+These are basic pipeline examples for uploading to the DataMiner Catalog and/or deploying to DMAs connected to dataminer.services.

-We recommend combining this with quality control beforehand, such as executing static code analysis and running tests.
+We recommend combining these with quality control beforehand, such as executing static code analysis and running tests.

 Note

 Our tools support both Windows and Linux.
-Below, you will find one example in PowerShell that you can use on a Windows machine, and another example using the terminal for Ubuntu users.
+Below, you will find examples in PowerShell that you can use on a Windows machine and examples using the terminal for Ubuntu users.

 Windows PowerShell